The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for your condensation becomes clogged by algae, mold, or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
-This can cause a flooded home, water damage, and the growth of mildew and mold.
-The float switch on your indoor coil will shut down the system when it detects a clogged drain line.
+If your condensation drain line is blocked by mold, algae or bugs, the water collected on the evaporator coil will not be able to be flushed away.
+This can result in flooding in your basement, water damage to your home, as well as mold and mildew growth.
+In order to prevent this the float switch near the indoor evaporator will shut off the system when it detects that the drain line is blocked.